bennosski/pade/README.md

   <img src="padefig.png" width="300px" alt="pade">
 </h1>

 Computes the N-point [Pade approximant](https://en.wikipedia.org/wiki/Pad%C3%A9_approximant) of order [(N-1)//2, N//2] for a function in the complex plane.
+The Pade approximant interpolates a set of N points in the complex plane by the ratio of two polynomials.

 Unlike the Scipy.misc.pade method which computes the Pade approximant for a function given its Taylor series coefficients, this code finds the Pade approximant which interpolates a set of N points specified in the complex plane.